sourcegraph/handbook/content/departments/cloud/technical-docs/cmek.md

 Benefits:

 - customer's data are encrypted with non-default Google key, which ensures Google (nor any other entity) cannot decrypt the data
-- database data are encrypted with different key than GKE persistent volumes to increase security
+- database data is encrypted with a different key as GKE persistent volumes, to increase security
 - dedicated CMEK can be rotated manually or automatilly if required

 ## How to enable CMEK